NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

+= xx 2015xxxx =
+* Fix: Find Unlinked Children will not add children that already have parents or are parents themselves.

 = 19 20150519 =
 * Code: New action: each_linked_post, used to modify all linked posts via a PHP callback.
 * Code: new_post_old_custom_fields in broadcasting_data object.